GovReady/govready-q/deployment/govready-wazuh/README.md

 Any `docker-compose` commands will need the `docker-compose.yml` file to know which containers to operate on.

 ## Run GovReady-Q + Wazuh Multi-container App

+**Be aware to increase the vm.max_map_count setting, as detailed in the Wazuh documentation.**  Otherwise, the elasticsearch container will likely not run correctly.

 To start the containers: